 Use codepage The workstation code page that is used when performing ASCII to EBCDIC, and EBCDIC to ASCII translations, is sent to the mainframe during the initial connection.
 The default workstation code page may not be desired for non-North American workstations users.
-To enable DBCS support, you must edit the started task JCL procedure; see MFA Started JCL Procedure for more information.
-By setting the Use Codepage field to the proper code page, the associated code page is sent to the mainframe, instead of the workstation default one.
-By setting this field to mainframe default, no code page is sent from the workstation, but instead the default mainframe translate tables located in MFLSCTRN on the mainframe are used instead.
-The proper tables must have been selected during the mainframe installation of the server.

-This numeric field limits the number of lines that will be read and transferred when double clicking on a file or member.
-If you specify zero, there is no limit.

-Default editor specification You may specify the command and any optional parameters for a default editor to be used, when using the right mouse context button for the edit function.
-This default editor will be used, unless a Windows editor for the specific file extension has already been set up.
-You must fully qualify the editor command, include the path and extension of the program to invoke.

-Add Command Click this to add an editor to the Open with popup menu item (which is displayed when you right-click on a file).
-After clicking Add Command specify the editor's details in the Description, Command and Parameters fields, check Save Mainframe Edits? if appropriate, then click

-Save Commands.

-Delete Command Click this to delete the selected editor.

-Save Commands Click this to save the changes you have made to any editor definitions.

-Reset All Commands Click this to reset all editor commands to the default.

-After clicking this button (and clicking Yes on the subsequent confirmation message box), the only editor on the Open with popup menu item is Notepad.
+For example, if you require DBCS support, select one of the code pages now available that supports DBCS.
+The DBCS supported code pages are also available with various SOSI methods: default (that is, with no method appended)

+SI/SO added on upload, r emoved on download -SOSI-K .
+SI/SO assumed on preserved on download -SOSI-A /SO assumed on preserved on download -SOSI-S upload.
+S converted to SI/SO on SI/SO converted to n download Ø Note: This will only work correctly with text that originates on a host. ou must edit the started task tarted JCL Procedure for more page, the association instead of the with the workstation, translate tables are used instead iated code orkstation d default but instead located in M d.
+The prop ge field to the proper code page is sent to the mainframe, lefault one.
+By setting this field c, no code page is sent from I the default mainframe IFLSCTRN on the mainframe er tables must have been me installation of the server.
+Limit browse lines to read and transfe erred when number of lines that will be double clicking on a file or ), there is no limit.
+Default editor specification parameters for a right mouse cor default editor wi the specific file a default edi htext button Il be used, u extension ha y the editor and and any optional itor to be used, when using the for the edit function.
+This unless a Windows editor for as already been set up.
+You command, include the path m to invoke.
+Add Command item (which is d After clicking Ac in the Descript i isplayed wh dd Commai on, Comma inframe Ed o the Open with popup menu en you right-click on a file). nd specify the editor's details and and Parameters fields, its? if appropriate, then click Delete Command Click this to dele ete the seled cted editor.
+Save Commands Click this to sav editor definition es you have made to any Reset All Commands After clicking thi s button (ar commands to the default .
+Id clicking Yes on the essage box), the only editor on the Open with popup menu item is Notepad.
 Any definitions you have added are lost.
 Description The name that will appear on the Open with menu item for an editor that you have defined.
 Specifying a single ampersand (&) causes an underscore to be displayed beneath the character following the ampersand, signaling a keyboard shortcut.
 To display an ampersand you need to specify two consecutive ampersands (&&).
 Command The command to run for the selected editor.

-Parameters The parameters to use on the command line for the

-selected editor. %s is used to denote the file that is to be
+Parameters The parameters to use on the command line for the selected editor. %s is used to denote the file that is to be edited.

-edited.

 Save Mainframe Edits?
 Specifies whether the files changed by the selected editor are exported to the mainframe.
 This has no effect when using the editor on the PC side.